The ultimate guide to Small Freight Shipping with ease and confidence

 You should also ask your carrier about their equipment, such as temperature-controlled trailers and lift gates for fragile goods.
 If you’re shipping easy-spoil cargo like frozen food or refrigerated produce, you need to make sure that the company’s trucks can safely transport your goods.

-2) Package Your Cargo
+2) Package your cargo

 Once you’ve chosen a carrier or arranged for transportation through an online shipping service, it’s time to prepare your cargo.
 Proper packaging is essential for protecting your cargo during transport.
 Depending on whether you are doing LTL or PTL shipping, you may or may not need pallets and crates.